oceanprotocol/docs/discover/faq.md

 <summary>Is there a real-time bot that tracks dataset sales on Ocean Protocol?</summary>

 Not to our knowledge.
-If you find something, please share it with us :)
+If you find something, please share it with us 🙃

 </details>

 <details>

-<summary>What is the 2023 roadmap of Ocean Protocol ?</summary>
+<summary>What is the 2023 roadmap of Ocean Protocol?</summary>

 This [blog post](https://blog.oceanprotocol.com/ocean-protocol-update-2023-44ed14510051) provides the 2023 goals and plans for the Ocean Core team.
 <details>

 <summary>Does the OCEAN token also have governance functionality?</summary>

 During the Ocean DAO grants program (2021-2022), the Ocean token was used for community voting and governance.
 Currently there are no governance functions associated with the Ocean Token.
 In the future, when there is broader adoption of the Ocean technology and a vibrant community and ecosystem has formed around Ocean, further options for community governance with the Ocean token will be explored.

 </details>

 <details>

 <summary>Who is the CEO of Ocean Protocol?</summary>

 Ocean Protocol is an open-source project with no official lead.
 The protocol is permissionless and all the code and components are available for free.
 For administrative purposes, there is a limited liability non-profit company registered in Singapore with three directors including Trent McConaghy and Bruce Pon, co-founders of Ocean.